Račna Karst Field

 The Račna Karst Field ([ˈɾaːtʃna]; Radensko polje) is a karst field in the northern edge of the Lower Carniolan karst area, south of Grosuplje, Slovenia.
 It has rich natural and cultural value.
 Because of its ecological significance, it is anticipated that a nature park will be established there and that it will be included in the Natura 2000 program.

 Name

 The Račna Karst Field is named after the settlements of Velika Račna and Mala Račna.
-The local adjective form radenski (as well as the demonym Radenc) are based on the older form of the settlements' name.
+The local adjective form radenski (as well as the demonym Radenc) is based on the older form of the settlements' name.

 Research

 Researchers started studying the Račna Karst Field during construction of the railroad to Kočevje in 1893.
 During this period, several karst caves in the Ribnica–Kočevje karst region were discovered and explored.
 One of the pioneers of such research was Pavel Kunaver, who wrote about the area in 1922, as well as the photographers Bogumil Brinšek, Josip Kunaver, and Ivan Tavčar.
 The geographers Drago Meze and Ivan Gams wrote more detailed studies of the area in 1977 and 1986.
 The botanical features of the karst field were explored by Luka Pintar in 1991.
 The last major study was carried out in 2000 by the Fauna and Flora Cartography Center (Center za kartografijo favne in flore), commissioned by the local municipality.